101 Words is looking for a few good volunteer editors. If you would like to be part of a growing literary ecosystem, please read on.

 - Do you want to surround yourself with people that are learning and improving?

 - Is attention of detail important to you?
 Are you a perfectionist?

 - Do you take pride in your work?

 - Do you like helping other authors become better writers?

 - Do you want to improve your own writing by immersing yourself in editing?

 - How many items are on this list?

 - How long can you reasonably commit to 101 Words?

 - What do you do for work?

-If you are interested, send an email to firstname.lastname@example.org and tell me why you are interested.
+If you are interested, email firstname.lastname@example.org and tell us why you are interested.
 Include answers to the questions in this email, as well as the following information if applicable.